i-c-stratigraphy/subcommission-jurassic/pages/meetings.md

 * **9th International conference on fossil insects, arthropods and amber** with an associated fieldtrip on the Mesozoic of the Erdos Basin, China.
 18 to 25 April 2023.
 For further details see [circular](files/9th_conference_on_fossil_insects.pdf).

-* **STRATI**: We usually organise a session on the Jurassic at STRATI where we welcome contrbutions on all aspects of the Jurassic.
+* **STRATI**: We usually organise a session on the Jurassic at STRATI where we welcome contributions on all aspects of the Jurassic.